icefoxen/isildur/README.md

 crates created by this tool will have a different checksum than the original.
 That makes it more difficult (though still not impossible) to detect this kind of attack.
 Make sure you trust your sources!

+# I wanna republish ring myself!

+No you don't.

+Ok, fine, but if you really do make sure you have `yasm` installed and symlinked to `yasm.exe` or else it won't work.
+Versions of ring before 0.7.2 or so don't work anyway, but I don't care about those.